 What MLK saw better than any in the civil rights movement was the importance of a movement keeping independence from political factions.
-He steered a middle way in which social change came from a cultural perspective, in his instance his deeply held Christian faith being the engine.
+He steered a middle way in which social change came from a cultural perspective, in his instance his deeply-held Christian faith being the engine.
 To this day the civil rights movement stands out as a singular event in the history of social change in this land.
-And this is because here was a movement deeply rooted in spiritual values, be it the faith of many of its leaders or the commitment to the spiritual growth that comes from engaging nonviolently, accepting to suffer the evil to transform it in one's soul.
+And this is because here was a movement deeply rooted in spiritual values, be it the faith of many of its leaders, or the commitment to the spiritual growth that comes from engaging nonviolently, accepting to suffer the evil to transform it in one's soul.

 Over the space of three centuries, these three personalities have much to tell us about what lives in the American soul and what it can offer to the world.
-We could say that they show us what it means to overcome the scourge of the lower Ego's antisocial tendencies in the time of the Consciousness Soul.
-They have worked at producing social reality that runs contrary to the natural gradient of the Ego, so to speak, giving space for the social instincts to temporarily overcome the prevailing antisocial tendencies.
-They have made it possible to make recourse to social structures that bring out the best of the individual for the welfare of the whole.
-They have embodied examples of the experiential spirituality that lives in America, to which we turn now.
+We could say that they show us what it means to overcome the scourge of the lower ego's anti-social tendencies in the time of the Consciousness Soul.
+They have worked at producing social reality that runs contrary to the natural gradient of the ego, so to speak; giving space for the social instincts to temporarily overcome the prevailing anti-social tendencies.